Last updated: October 14, 2025

 Has a class action lawsuit been filed?

-No. As of June 2025, there is no active class action lawsuit against Prose Hair.
+No. As of October 14, 2025, there is no publicly filed class action against Prose.
+Several firms are collecting complaints and reviewing potential claims.

 Can allergic reactions lead to legal claims?